Characterizations of amenability for noncommutative dynamical systems and Fell bundles: Applications I: The B edos--Conti Approximation Property and Permanence

-A new approximation property for Fell bundles over discrete groups was recently introduced in \cite{bedos2024positiveMZ}.
-In this section we extend it to Fell bundles over locally compact groups and prove that it is equivalent to \Cstar-amenability.
-We then use this equivalence to establish certain permanence properties of \Cstar-amenability.
+A new approximation property for Fell bundles over discrete groups was recently introduced by B\'edos and Conti in \cite{bedos2024positiveMZ}.
+In this section, we apply the tensorial machinery developed in Section~\ref{sec: amenability of Fell bundles} to extend this property (BCAP) to Fell bundles over general locally compact groups.
+Most importantly, we prove that the BCAP is equivalent to \Cstar-amenability (and thus to Exel--Ng's AP) without requiring any nuclearity hypotheses on the unit fiber, see \cite{bedos2024positiveMZ}.

+Furthermore, we leverage this equivalence to establish highly non-trivial permanence properties for \Cstar-amenability, such as the passage to closed subgroups, invariant subalgebras, and conditional expectations.
+These permanence results demonstrate the practical power of the BCAP as a tool to detect amenability in settings where classical spatial arguments fail.

-Our approach follows the definitions and dilation theorems of \cite{BssFrrSeh}, where the setting is that of Fell bundles over discrete groups.
+Our approach to completely positive (cp) maps on Fell bundles follows the definitions and dilation theorems of \cite{BssFrrSeh}, where the setting is that of Fell bundles over discrete groups.
 Throughout, let $\cB=\{B_t\}_{t\in G}$ be a Fell bundle over a locally compact group $G$.

 Recall from \cite[Lemma~2.8]{AbFrrEquivalence} that for each $n\in \bN$ and $t=(t_1,\ldots,t_n)\in G^n$, the set

 is a \Cstar-algebra under the usual matrix operations.
 Given a *-representation $T\colon \cB\to \bB(X)$, one obtains a natural *-representation